MicrosoftDocs/azure-devops-docs/docs/artifacts/tutorials/private-powershell-library.md

     FunctionsToExport = @('PowerShell-Demo')
     ```

-1. Find the `FileList` section, which specifies the files included when packaging the module.
+1. Locate the `FileList` section, which lists the files included when packaging the module.
 Add the file you wish to package with your module:

     ```powershell
     FileList = @('./PowerShell-Demo.psm1')